Scaling Behavior of Public Procurement Activity: Introduction

-Previous works on USL have, but not always, focused in cities \cite{batty2008size}.
-However, cities do not necessarily define administrative governance areas or the appropriate boundaries for human activity.
-It remains an open question to which extend cities' boundaries accurately represent an appropriate population aggregation unit \cite{rybski2019urban,cottineau2017diverse,cottineau2015paradoxical}.
-For instance, \textit{Arcaute et al} \cite{arcaute2015constructing} uses information on commuting times to define new boundaries, raising questions about the accuracy of some scaling factors.
-Here, we focus on municipalities as they provide an appropriate balance between a regional unit of governance and a natural population agglomerate.
-In Portugal, municipalities represent the second-largest administrative division whose governance body is elected by universal suffrage.
+In summary, population agglomerates exhibit trade-offs between the output of human activity and the costs of maintaining human agglomerates.
+It is noteworthy to mention that the present analysis at the municipality unit is not directly comparable with past works in urban scaling laws literature \cite{alvioli2020administrative}, which have focused on studying cities from a functional perspective \cite{rybski2019urban,batty2008size,cottineau2017diverse,cottineau2015paradoxical,arcaute2015constructing}.
+Instead, and due to the local scale nature of procurement activities, we focus on the administrative boundaries of city governance in Portugal,\textit{i.e.}, namely the municipality \cite{van2020urban,altmann2020spatial}.
+Moreover, while past works explore how the population size of city impacts its function in different dimensions (e.g., human, cultural, and innovation outputs but also industry prevalence and infrastructure costs), our study explores an administrative dimension of cities through public expenditure.

+Municipalities constitute an interesting intersection between a regional unit of governance and a population agglomerate \cite{van2020urban,altmann2020spatial}.
+It is also a unit at which policy related questions to procurement activity, in terms of sustainability goals and execution efficiency, are particularly relevant \cite{hyytinen2007politics,broms2017procurement,gelderman2015implementing,pavel2013auctions}.
+In Portugal, Municipalities are a Local Administrative Unit \cite{lauseurostat}, which form the building blocks of the NUTS (Nomenclature of Territorial Units for Statistics) European regional units, and they represent the second-largest administrative division whose governance body is elected by universal suffrage.
 They are also the administrative division with the most stable regional boundaries and upon which city governance responsibility falls.
-Being, thus, a suitable candidate to study the scaling behavior of procurement activity.
+Thus being, a suitable candidate to study the scaling behaviour of procurement activity.

 We start with a description of the data sources and data pre-processing steps.
-Then, we characterize municipality procurement activity using Urban Scaling Laws.
-We show that Scale-Adjusted Indicators (the deviations/residuals from the scaling laws) exhibit moderate correlations to several regional economic indicators.
-Moreover, the SAI can reveal differences in the procurement activity patterns of different regions (groups of municipalities).
+Then, we characterised municipality procurement activity from an urban scaling law perspective, showing that procurement activity scales sub-linearly with population size.
+We then use Scale-Adjusted Indicators (the deviations/residuals from the scaling laws) to quantify the differences in procurement activity between different regions (groups of municipalities), but also to obtain a new regional characterization of municipality through their similarity in revealed activity.
 We conclude with final remarks and a discussion of future working directions.